cantina/cantina-email/README.md

 --------

 - **app.email.send (name, vars, cb)** - Send an email using a named template.
-- **app.email.registerTemplateDir (namespace, templateDir)** - Register an additional directory
+- **app.email.loadTemplates (templateDir)** - Load email templates from an
-  to load templates from.
-The template names will be namespaced by the first argument.
+  additional directory.

 Hooks
 -----

+- **email:load:templates (cb)** - The templates are being loaded onto `app.email.templates`.
+Plugins can hook in here to add their own directory in addition to the app root dir.
 - **email:send:before (name, vars, cb)** - An email is about to be sent. you can modify the variables by reference.
 - **email:send:after (name, vars, email, response, cb)** - An email was just